Do Men and Women Have Different Mobility and Disability Issues In Old Age Learning Center Image

 SonderCare BedsAre The Solution For Mobility Issues & Disabilities

 One way to prepare the home is to add a hospital bed.
 Designed to conform to the latest international standards, SonderCare hospital beds provide your aging loved one with a sense of safety, comfort, and greater independence than standard flat or adjustable beds.
 These beds don’t look like hospital beds – they look more like traditional beds – but provide the same levels of stability and comfort.
-Should their conditions progress, seniors will have a bed with features like hi-lo elevation to reduce the likelihood of falls.Ā
+Should their conditions progress, seniors will have a bed with features like hi-lo elevation to reduce the likelihood of falls.

-If youā€™re considering adding a care bed to the room of a loved one who is showing signs of disease or mobility regression, talk to the SonderCare team today.
+If you’re considering adding a care bed to the room of a loved one who is showing signs of disease or mobility regression, talk to the SonderCare team today.
 Our range of hospital beds and accessories will make your SonderCare bed an essential tool for caring for medical conditions in the comfort of one’s home.

 Frequently Asked Questions About Mobility Disability In Genders